-Homemade Chocolate-Covered Sponge Candy is easier to make than you might think…here the crunch and complex sweetness of caramelized sugar candy is paired with chocolate for a treat everyone loves.
-Here’s a tip: this candy turns out best when made on a non-humid day!
+Homemade Chocolate-Covered Sponge Candy is easier to make than you might think.
+If you love this candy as much as this Buffalo girl, this recipe is for you!
+Here the crunch and complex sweetness of caramelized sugar candy is coated with chocolate for a treat everyone loves.

-The mere mention of things like homemade Snickers Bars (which I have wanted to make for forever now!), Peppermint Patties, and Buckeyes is enough to make me want to throw all caution – along with anything remotely healthy – to the wind.
+The mere mention of things like Homemade Snickers Bars, Homemade Peppermint Patties, and Buckeyes is enough to make me want to throw all caution – along with anything remotely healthy – to the wind.

-I grew up with sponge candy on every single holiday.
+This is a classic in Buffalo and the Western New York region!
+Growing up in Buffalo, we had sponge candy on every single holiday.
 It’s one of those things that I eat twice a year, but look forward to the entire rest of the year.

 You technically don’t have to coat sponge candy in chocolate, but chocolate definitely rounds out the flavor perfectly.
 And around these parts, not to coat it in chocolate is downright sacrilegious.
 You will suffer for your crime, even if your punishment is just listening to everyone who eats it ask you why you didn’t coat it in chocolate.
 Trust me, it’s better just to coat it.

 If you’re in Buffalo and looking for the best sponge candy, a few of my personal favorites are: Fowler’s, Watson’s, and Parkside Candy.

 Where is Sponge Candy From?

 There are plenty of people who claim that sponge candy is from Buffalo, but I haven’t found substantial evidence to back up that claim.
 Although what a claim to fame that would be, right up there with Buffalo wings!
 (Read more about Buffalo and sponge candy on The Buffalo News.)